antonmry/galiglobal/src/jbake/content/blog/2020/20200813-Gentle-and-practical-introduction-to-Apache-Avro-Part-1.md

 research and summarize it in an email.
 I found myself looking for that email several times to forward it to different teams to clarify doubts about Avro.
-After a while, I thought it could be useful for others and this is how this post was born.
+After a while, I thought it could be useful for others and this is how this series of three posts was born.

 In summary, [Apache Avro] is a binary format with the following characteristics:

-- It's a binary protocol what means it's very efficient (the keys of your data aren't copied several times as with JSON) but you can't read it in your text editor.
+- It's a binary what means it's very efficient (the keys of your data aren't copied several times as with JSON) but you can't read it in your text editor.
 - It's a row format so each record is stored independently (for example, Parquet is a columnar format) so it's bad for aggregations but quite good to send data independently from one place to another.